ygc506/ECE143_Project15/README.md

 ### Health System
 We build a health ranking system using flask.
 Our system can provide health advice to people who input their location, age, and gender.
 ### Analysis and visualization
-build up the overall health ranking system and household income across 51 states.
-Firstly, we organize the data according to gender, ages, and states.
-Then we are going to visualize the data by showing the number of deaths vs. different causes.
+We build up the overall health ranking system and household income across 51 states.
+Firstly, we reorganize the data based on the variables (ex. gender, ages, and states).
+Then we visualize the data to answer the following questions:
+- Which are top 10 leading causes of death in the US?
+- Which states have the highest and lowest mortality in the US?
+- Is there any correlation between household income state and overal death rate?
+- What are the age-related cause of death in the US?
+- What are the gender-related cause of death in the US?
+- How different is the cancer death rate between male and female?
+- How different is the cancer death rate among different age groups?
+- Case study: how different is overall death rate between male and female in california? how different is overall death rate among different age groups in california?

 ## File Structure